Net Leased Portfolio

 37,500 sq. ft. | Farmington Hills, MI

 This neighborhood shopping center was constructed by Sherr Development at the corner of two of the busiest roads in Farmington Hills.
 Originally, the land under this center was occupied exclusively by a free-standing commercial bank.
 The bank was purchased with the objective of increasing yield on the property by replacing the bank with a larger retail center which would include the bank as one of several new tenants.
-Tenants today include Office Max, Which-Wich, Orange Theory Fitness and Aqua-tots swim school.
+Tenants today include Office Depot, Hand & Stone Massage, Orange Theory Fitness and Aqua-tots swim school.

 Hunter’s Square Shopping Center